IIIF/guides/README.md

 ## Contributing

-We welcome pull requests for corrections or new entries.
-We also have a [Google form]() which you can submit and the IIIF Staff will add your entry.
+We welcome pull requests for corrections or new entries made on this repo.
+Please don't fork the repo and send pull request that way.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) guide for full details on how to submit.

-To contribute directly to this repository please copy the `template.md` into a new directory in `locations` and rename it `index.md`
+We also have a [Google form](https://forms.gle/S6LLjBy2o4iEBR8C9) which you can submit and the IIIF Staff will add your entry.

 ## Running locally